 I also love making improvements along the way, whether it’s running faster or further.
 I’m very goal oriented and I love numbers (I used to work in finance) and running speaks to me on those levels too.
 The data side of running is part of the reason I love Strava!

-So, figure out why you want to run.
+So, all that to say, figure out why you want to run.

-Your why will also evolve over time and running goals will change.
+Your why will also evolve over time, and your running goals will change.
 That’s okay.
 Just evolve with them and keep finding reasons you love it.
 Or, admit that you don’t love running and find a workout that you DO love!
+So right now, write down WHY you want to run and stick it on your bathroom mirror.

 The simple act of putting on running clothes also works wonders for motivation!
 If I’m running in the early mornings, I set my clothes out the night before.
 If I’m doing a mid-day workout or a workout after work and don’t feel like it, I tell myself to just get dressed.
 Most of the time, I end up getting out the door for a run.
 (Comfortable and cute workout clothes or running shoes help!)

 Accountability is KEY and running friends are the best accountability out there.
-Before 2020 I ran with friends a few times a week.
+Before having Thomas, I ran with friends a few times a week.
 Not only do they keep you accountable for showing up since you’re usually meeting them in person, but they make running more enjoyable and sometimes it doesn’t even feel like running.
+It truly boosts my spirits!
 When I’m with friends, running feels significantly easier.
-The miles fly by and if I’m doing a speed workout, it’s easier to execute with a friend to help push me.
+The miles fly by, and if I’m doing a speed workout, it’s easier to execute with a friend to help push me.
+Runners that are faster than you will also make a huge difference in your training by helping you push your pace and grow your endurance.

 If you don’t have any friends who run, get in touch with your local running store.
 You can usually join a run group through them.
 Or, if socially-distant running isn’t an option, keep in touch with friends about your training virtually.